 Dancing Technique Classes

 Dance at Illinois offers a global spectrum of dance aesthetics and dance forms such as African- Caribbean, Ballet, Capoeira, Contemporary, Hip-hop, House, Jazz, Modern, Musical Theater Dance, Tap, Umfundalai and Vogue in light-filled studios.
 These courses can be found under the Danc 116/216 umbrella.
-The department also offers mindfulness practices such as Pilates, Yoga, Feldenkrais and Tai Chi.
+The department also offers Pilates, Yoga, Feldenkrais and Tai Chi.
 These in-demand electives have no waiting lists.
 Check the course catalog and registration system through the first day of class to see if a spot is available.

 Dance Making Courses